timorunge/ansible-freeipa/README.md

 [FreeIPA binaries](https://www.freeipa.org/page/Main_Page) directly out of the source code.

-At the moment the role supports only for Debian and Ubuntu.
+At the moment the role supports Debian 9.4 and Ubuntu >= 18.04 (see [testing](#testing)).
 But RHEL based distributions have an better FreeIPA coverage anyway.

 It's providing an easy way to patch the FreeIPA sources according to your needs.
 The role is getting shipped with tested and working default values